An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Weak Convergence of the Crucial Measures

-We briefly recall the outline of the arguments in this section.
-In the first section we expand on the slope formulae for $\ord\Res_{\phi}(x)$ developed in \cite{Ru2} to include arbitrary graphs $\Gamma\subseteq\hberk$.
-It turns out, however, that the more convenient function to study is Not only does this function give cleaner slope formulae, it also has the property that These results will allow us to compute the Laplacian of $f_n(x)$ on arbitrary subgraphs $\Gamma$, first by joining such a graph to $\Gamma_{\widehat{FR},n}$ and then computing the retraction of the Laplacian on the larger graph.
-We prove weak convergence on an (arbitrary) fixed subgraph $\Gamma\subseteq\hberk$, and then using an approximation theorem for continuous functions on $\pberk$ extend this to show weak convergence in general.
+\end{thm} We prove Theorem~\ref{thm:wkconvexplicit} in Section \ref{sect:lapweakconv} below, and after we give the proof of Theorem~\ref{thm:wkconv}.
+Before doing either of these, we briefly outline the remainder of this section.
+In Section~\ref{subsect:slopesagain} we expand on the slope formulae for $\ord\Res_{\phi}(x)$ developed in \cite{Ru2} to include slopes at arbitrary points in $\hberk$.
+It turns out that the more convenient function to study is Working with this function will give cleaner slope functions when computing the Berkovich Laplacian.
+We also note that

+Our strategy in proving Theorem~\ref{thm:wkconvexplicit} is as follows: let $\Gamma_{\textrm{FR, n}}$ denote the tree spanned by the type I $n$-periodic points and type II repelling $n$-periodic points, and let $\Gamma_{\widehat{\textrm{FR}}, n}$ denote the truncation of this tree obtained by removing segments $[\alpha, Q_0)$, where $\alpha$ is a type I $n$-periodic point and $Q_0$ is a type II point chosen so that $\ordRes_{\phi^n}(\cdot)$ has constant slope along $[\alpha, Q_0)$.
+We compute the Laplacian of $f_n(x)$ on arbitrary finite connected subtrees $\Gamma\subseteq \hberk$, first by joining such a subtree to $\Gamma_{\widehat{FR},n}$ and then computing the (retraction of the) Laplacian on the larger subtree.
+We prove weak convergence for $\CPA$ test functions on an (arbitrary) fixed subtree $\Gamma\subseteq\hberk$, and then using an approximation theorem for continuous functions on $\pberk$ extend this to show weak convergence in general.